 \subsection{\sc Elementary crossing path.}

--.2cm \footnote{This terminology is inspired by that which J. Cerf used in his study of the stratification of smooth functions \cite{cerf}.}${}$ Let $(X_s)_s$ be a normalized positive crossing path of $\S_g$.
-After the normalization we are allowed to prescribe more special dynamics of $X_s$; the perturbed holonomy will be specified near the respective homoclinic orbit.
-This is the flavor of what {\it elementary} means.
+Let $(X_s)_s$ be a normalized positive crossing path of $\S_g$.
+After the normalization (Proposition \ref{conjugation}) we are still allowed to prescribe more special dynamics of $X_s$; the {\it perturbed holonomy} will be specified near the respective homoclinic orbit $\ell$ of $X_0\in \S_g$